 Bishop Hartley is founded on the principle of educating the entire person: body, mind and spirit.
 Our philosophy is that to ignore one of these at the expense of another is to deny an individual to fully develop.
-Our mission statement speaks to this philosophy: our mission is to provide a quality Catholic education emphasizing Christ's teaching in all phases of the educational process and to empower each student to mature spiritually, morally, intellectually, physically and socially.
-We believe that our foundation rests on six critical pillars of character: Faith, Preparation, Community, Service, Spirit and Leadership.
-You can learn more about our philosophy of each pillar by accessing the tool below.
+Our mission statement speaks to this philosophy: Built upon a Catholic tradition of excellence and based on the Gospel message of Jesus Christ, Bishop Hartley High School transforms lives through spiritual formation, rigorous academic preparation, and servant leadership.
+In conjunction with our Mission Statement, we have six Belief Statements based upon the six pillars of our foundation.
+As a school of Faith, Preparation, Community, Service, Spirit, and Leadership we believe:

 A Pillar of FAITH

 As a Roman Catholic High School, Bishop Hartley is committed to enriching our students with the fullness of our Catholic traditions through intellectual growth, personal and community prayer, the celebration of the sacraments of the Eucharist and Reconciliation, yearly retreats and service.

 Max Steele ('14) and his Grandfather embrace during the preparation of the gifts.

 Each year, 98% of our students go on to two- or four-year colleges.
 The Class of 2013, with 163 graduates, earned over $11.6 million in academic scholarships.
 Over the last five years, our graduating classes from Bishop Hartley High School have collectively earned more than $51.5 million to post-secondary educational institutions.

 We prepare our students for the future by teaching them to be critical thinkers, problem solvers and technologically literate individuals.

 Shown— An upperclassman tutors a freshman after school in the Guidance Classroom.

 Bishop Hartley honors the collaborative effort among family, church and school to foster a loving, safe and Christian environment for our students where they can learn, discover their gifts, and serve their community.